Separating Para and Ortho Water

 Significant efforts have been undertaken to separate and study the nuclear-spin isomers of water, motivated by their importance in a wide variety of scientific disciplines.
-These range from the astronomical importance of the \emph{ortho}-\emph{para} ratio~\cite{Mumma:Science232:1523, Hogerheijde:Science334:338, Dishoek:ChemRev113:9043, Tielens:RevModPhys85:1021, Lis:JPCA117:9661}, to studies of nuclear-spin conversion~\cite{Curl:JCP46:3220, Chapovsky:ARPC50:315}, selection rules and reactive collisions~\cite{Quack:MP34:477, Oka:JMS228:635, Uy:PRL78:3844} or symmetry breaking~\cite{Mazotti:PRL86:1919}.
+This ranges from the astronomical importance of the \emph{ortho}-\emph{para} ratio~\cite{Mumma:Science232:1523, Hogerheijde:Science334:338, Dishoek:ChemRev113:9043, Tielens:RevModPhys85:1021, Lis:JPCA117:9661}, to studies of nuclear-spin conversion~\cite{Curl:JCP46:3220, Chapovsky:ARPC50:315}, selection rules and reactive collisions~\cite{Quack:MP34:477, Oka:JMS228:635, Uy:PRL78:3844} or symmetry breaking~\cite{Mazotti:PRL86:1919}.
 Spin-enriched samples furthermore would allow for hypersensitized NMR experiments \emph{via} polarization transfer reactions~\cite{Bowers:PRL57:2645, Bouchard:Science319:442, Emondts:PRL112:077601}.
 However, unlike other small polyatomic molecules exhibiting spin isomerism, such as fluoromethane or ethylene~\cite{Krasnoperov:JETPLett39:143, Sun:Science310:1938}, which were spin-isomerically enriched using the light induced drift technique~\cite{Chapovsky:ARPC50:315}, this has not been achieved for water.
 Separation through selective adsorption on surfaces was reported~ \cite{Tikhonov:Science296:2363}, but these results remain controversial and could not be reproduced~\cite{Limbach:ChemPhysChem7:551, Veber:JETP102:76, Buntkowsky:ZPhysChem222:1049, Cacciani:PRA85:012521}.
-Thus, studies of spin-conversion dynamics in water have been limited to water embedded in rare gas matrices, with relative spin populations modified by the sample temperature~\cite{Abouaf:CPL447:232}.
-A recent study investigated nuclear-spin conversion in the gas-phase using cavity ring-down spectroscopy and found no spin conversion for water monomers~\cite{MancaTanner:JPCA2013}, highlighting the ability of the \emph{ortho}-\emph{para} ratio to conserve the history of formation of a water sample in the absence of collisions.
+Thus, studies of spin-conversion dynamics in water have been limited to water embedded in rare gas matrices, with relative spin populations modified by the sample temperature~\cite{Abouafmarguin:CPL447:232}.
+A recent study investigated nuclear-spin conversion in the gas-phase and found no spin conversion for water monomers~\cite{MancaTanner:JPCA2013}.

 Recently, the production of a single spin isomer of water in a magnetic-hexapole-focuser setup was demonstrated~\cite{Kravchuk:Science331:319}.
 One of the magnetically active spin projections ($m=+1$) of ground-state \emph{ortho} water was magnetically focused into the interaction volume, while all other spin-projection states were defocused or diverged unaffected by the field.
 The purity of the produced \emph{ortho} beam was later evaluated as 93\,\%, with simulations suggesting an upper limit for the achievable purity of 97\,\%~\cite{Kravchuk:Science331:319, Turgeon:PRA86:062710}.